 Nose art is a decorative painting or design on the fuselage of an aircraft, usually on the front fuselage.
-While begun for practical reasons of identifying friendly units, the practice evolved to express the individuality often constrained by the uniformity of the military, to evoke memories of home and peacetime life, and as a kind of psychological protection against the stresses of war and the probability of death.
-The appeal, in part, came from nose art not being officially approved, even when the regulations against it were not enforced
+Begun as a means of identifying friendly units, the practice evolved to express the individuality due to constraints of uniformity of the military.
+Firstly to evoke memories of home.
+Secondly, peacetime life, and lastly as a kind of psychological protection against the stresses of war and the probability of death.
+Furthermore the appeal in part came from nose art not being officially approved.
+Most noteworthy regulations against it were not enforced

 Taking a photograph sent from a customer from North Field Guam, the B 29 “City of Flatbush” nose art has been handpainted on a five inch leather patch.

 Another example is the B17 “Nine ‘O’ Nine”:

 To further honor these great aircraft US Wings is introducing Tail Sash patches.
 Each aircraft had marks on their vertical stablizers to identify their bomb group.
 To facilitate control among thousands of bombers, the USAAF devised a system of aircraft tail markings in 1943 to identify groups and wings.
 The system evolved gradually to one using large areas of color in conjunction with symbols or patterns of color.
 Hence, identifying the wing and often different colors for the group.

 19th Bomb Group 91st Bomb Group